activist-org/activist/CONTRIBUTING.md

 The [designs for activist](https://www.figma.com/file/I9McFfaLu1RiiWp5IP3YjE/activist_designs?node-id=805%3A231) are made using [Figma](https://www.figma.com).
 Those interest can use the [discussions](https://github.com/activist-org/activist/discussions) to make suggestions for improvements.
 Design related issues are marked with the [`design`](https://github.com/activist-org/activist/issues?q=is%3Aopen+is%3Aissue+label%3Adesign) label.

+Note that the linked Figma file above is the public facing designs.
+Those interested in improving them or contributing designs for new features are invited to contact the team on GitHub and via other means.
+We'd love to see a sample of your work, and if everything looks good we'll schedule a time to get connected!

 All branding elements such as logos, icons, colors and fonts should follow those that are set out in [activist-org/Organization](https://github.com/activist-org/Organization).
 As the project is fully open source, these elements are also open for discussion.
 Your efforts in making activist products professional with a distinct and cohesive identity are much appreciated.